godwintrav/recurring-payments-api/documentation/README.md

 API Key: The API Gateway requires an API key to access the POST method on the `/payments` resource.
 This restricts access to authorized clients only.

-Usage Plan: Associates the API key with a usage plan to control and monitor API usage, preventing abuse and managing access rates.
+Usage Plan: Associates the API key with a usage plan to control and monitor API usage, preventing misuse and managing access rates.

 6. Lambda Function Configuration: